Overview

 "orderTotal": 150.00

-Storing Data with Email Sendout
+Storing Transactional Data With Email Sendout

 POST /rest/transactional/sendTransactionalWithEventDetails